 Photo via Artem Russakovskii

 If you said "that Galaxy Note II is upside down for some reason," you're absolutely right.
-The model appears to be trying to get to the homescreen via the earpiece.
 Read More

 If you've been reading AP for any amount of time longer than, say, six months, then you've probably heard of AnDevCon, the biannual Android Developer Conference.
 We've been teaming up with the AnDevCon crew since the beginning, and have offered two developers a way into the conference – including all tutorials, workshops, and the like – with every passing event.
 This time's no different.